Jaylen Waddle Player Prop Bets for NFL Week 11 | Miami vs. New York 11/21/2021

 Matchup vs. New York

-- The 299.3 yards per game the Jets are giving up through the air makes them the NFL's worst pass defense.
+- The 299.3 passing yards the Jets yield per game makes them the NFL's worst pass defense this season.

-- With 15 passing TDs conceded this season, the Jets defense is ranked 17th in the NFL.
+- The Jets' defense is 17th in the NFL, conceding 1.7 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Ravens, Waddle grabbed four passes for 61 yards (15.2 yards per catch) while being targeted six times.
+- Waddle put together a 61-yard performance against the Ravens last week on four catches (15.2 yards per catch) while being targeted six times.

-- Waddle has totaled 173 receiving yards (57.7 per game), hauling in 16 passes on 27 targets over his last three outings.

 Waddle's Miami Teammates